 It’s summer!!!
 Okay, not really.
 But close enough, right?
 This dish has summertime written all over it, and I wanted to share it with you to get you excited about eating these yummy-in-season vegetables.
 I know, I know.
-Some of you aren’t as excited as I am about vegetables, but I hope I can tempt you.
+Some of you aren’t as excited as I am about vegetables, but I hope I can tempt you with this Vegetable Garden Pasta!

 I have this delicious fresh tomato sauce that is absolutely perfect when tomatoes are nice and ripe.
 Tomatoes are tasting awesome right now in my neck of the woods.
 This method was taught to me in an Italian Cooking Class in Tuscany.
 It’s the real deal my friends!
 I bolded that on purpose so you wouldn’t miss it.
 Combine the delicious sauce with some fresh summer squash, corn if you’re into it, and fresh herbs.
 I will also give you a more “kid friendly” idea toward the bottom of this post.
 I can promise they won’t complain, and they will eat it.
 Or at least some of it.